robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 Columns can be chosen to act as indicies by which the rest of the table will be sorted.
 Good candidates are those columns that are commonly selected.

 A second column can be selected to determine the sort order of any rows that have hte same value in the first column.

+You can even have multiple sort orders stored on different machines, so when you're processing a query, you can use the version that best fits the query pattern.